 Nestucca Valley Road

 The Nestucca Valley Road is a sparsely-traveled road that croses the Coastal Range between Carlton and Beaver in Northwestern Oregon.
-The road is very technical with gravel in many of the corners and no discernable rhythm.
+The road is very technical with gravel in many of the corners and no discernible rhythm.
 It felt far more difficult than FR99 coming down from Helens.
 NOT a road for beginners or recently-returning riders.
 The road on the east side of the summit (easily identified by the multiple miles of gravel at the top) had quite a bit of gravel down the center line of the lanes and absolutely no signage warning of curves or recommended speeds.

 If you’re looking for a less-challenging connecting road off US101 to make your hop over the mountains worthwhile, I suggest Oregon 22 eastbound out of Hebo, a few miles south of Beaver on US101.